ABOUT ONE LOVE

 - Energized by fluidity, and highly adaptable to rapidly evolving and changing environments

-- A polished communicator and excellent writer, able to effectively articulate the case for One Love support
+- An effective communicator and excellent writer, able to effectively articulate the case for One Love support

 - High energy, enthusiasm, and a strong work ethic

-- Ability to manage multiple priorities at once and to galvanize a team to do so as well
+- Ability to manage multiple priorities at once and to galvanize others to do so as well

 - Collaborative, team-driven style